bertux/iota-deploy/README.md

 # iota-deploy
 Deploy automatically full IOTA node on Linux

-For now it's only for CentOS 7
+For now it's only automated for CentOS 7 but there are notes for Ubuntu